9 Secrets You Should Know About LongHorn Steakhouse

 LongHorn Steakhouse restaurants may have a strong Texas/Western theme to them, both in terms of décor and menu, but the first location was opened in Atlanta in 1981, a city about 675 miles from the eastern border of Texas.
 And today the state with the most locations of this Tex-Western restaurant is Florida, which has more than 70 restaurants.

 The first LongHorn Steakhouse was in a former adult "bookstore"

 That first Atlanta LongHorn Steakhouse restaurant was established on a property that has quite a colorful history.
 According to Reference for Business, the building had once been an antique retailer, but prior to the sale to the steakhouse's founders, it had most recently been an X-rated adult "bookstore."

 The Outlaw Ribeye steak is a fat bomb

 Granted, you don't dine at a steakhouse because you want the most nutritional food possible, but even when you are headed to LongHorn Steakhouse, there are some entrees best steered around.
 One is the Outlaw Ribeye.
 According to the chain's own reporting of nutrition facts, this 20-ounce steak packs in 87 grams of total fat and a savage 38 grams of saturated fat.
-On a given day, an adult should have no more than 22 grams of saturated fat, per the Cleveland Clinic.
+On a given day, an adult should have no more than 22 grams of saturated fat.

 The chain is operated by a huge conglomerate

 LongHorn Steakhouse may like to cultivate a friendly neighborhood kind of vibe, but behind the scenes, the story is anything but.
 The chain is owned by Darden Restaurants, a massive company with more than 195,000 employees.
-Darden also operates Red Lobster, Capital Grille, and Olive Garden.
+Darden also operates Capital Grille and Olive Garden.